Admission Requirements - College of Chiropractic

 90 semester credits at bachelor's degree level:

-A minimum of 90 semester credits (135 quarter credits) at the bachelor's degree level at a college or university accredited by a regional accrediting agency recognized by the U.S. Department of Education or an equivalent foreign institution.
+A minimum of 90 college or university level semester (135 quarter) credits at an institution accredited by a regional accrediting agency recognized by the U.S. Department of Education or an equivalent foreign institution.
+All final decisions regarding applicable coursework are determined by the Dean of the College of Chiropractic.

 24 semester credits in the Life and Physical Sciences: